freent-project/openwindows/README.md

+**Do not confuse OpenWindows with old Sun Microsystems software with the same name.**

 # OpenWindows 11
 OpenWindows is a project to create a free Windows operating system made out of these components:
 * **Bootloader:** The bootloader is responsible for booting OpenWindows.